 Audit your Digital Assets

-Your digital assets are what your organisation has produced in house or bought and therefore owns.
-The assets might be tangible, intangible, heavily used, or unused.
+Your digital assets are being generated today at an unprecedented rate.
+Data is produced by everyone and everything that is digital.
+Digital data is produced in house as your digital systems gather and share and analyse information.
+This might be created through engagement with audiences/customers.
+It might be digital data and content that is used to reach customers.
+Other assets might be tangible, intangible, heavily used, or unused.
+They might be obviously digitisable.
 Listing them will help you see where you could create new opportunities if you made them available outside your organisation more widely.

 Tangible digital assets could be: